HighlanderRobotics/Highlanders-Training/KitbotExampleWalkthrough.md

 In CTREs v6/pro api, we set the output of a motor by passing it a subclass of `ControlRequest` like `VoltageOut` or `PositionDutyCycle`.
 Below the Talons, add two `VoltageOut`s.
 The constructor for these takes in a default voltage, which we can set to 0 to avoid any nasty surprises when we turn the robot on.
+Make sure you import these classes.
+You can do this by hovering over the red underlined code, hitting "quick fix", and pressing "import . . .".

 ```Java
 TalonFX leftFalcon = new TalonFX(Constants.drivetrainLeftFalconID);